Women today have obtained more education, elevated careers, higher wages and greater personal wealth than their mothers and grandmothers before them.

-Indeed, women's growing economic power translates into more companies taking their needs into account and female entrepreneurs stepping up when designing products and services, says Ann Senne, head of Advice and Solutions for RBC Wealth Management–U.S.
+Indeed, women’s growing economic power translates into more companies taking their needs into account and female entrepreneurs stepping up when designing products and services, says Ann Senne, U.S. Chief Administrative and Integration Officer at RBC.

 “That was rarely the case before,” she says.
 “We just always made whatever was available work.
 Because more women are at the table, they’re in more roles that influence how things are created and designed, and the types of products and services we need.
 That makes it better for everyone.”

 Another way women wield economic power is through their spending and investing decisions, says Senne.
 “You look for companies you believe in and you don’t buy from them if they engage in bad labor practices.
 There are so many other options out there.”